For children who are 3 – 5 years old by August 31.

 Classes are for three, four or five-year-olds.
 Many classes are mixed ages (multi-age classes).
 Your child must reach the minimum age for the class by August 31st, prior to beginning class.
 For in-person classes, children are not required to be potty trained to attend, but diaper changing may require parental assistance.

-How to Register or Learn More about a specific program:
+How to Learn More about a specific program:

 Registrars are parent volunteers.
 Be patient as you wait for a response.
 If the registrar does not respond (perhaps they’re on vacation), contact the registrar for our infant and toddler classes, at firstname.lastname@example.org, for interim assistance.